Inflation in theories with broken diffeomorphisms: CONCLUSIONS

 Furthermore, upon specifying a power-law form for the inflaton potential, we have derived the observable quantities and compared the predictions of the model with the ACT and \textit{Planck} data sets.
 For potentials with exponents smaller than $p=2$, the TDiff coupling can improve the agreement with observations by reducing the tensor-to- scalar ratio and, in some cases, alleviate the tension below the $1\sigma$ limit.
 However, for powers above $p=2$, the improvement is only marginal.

 On the other hand, we have also studied the post-inflationary phase in the TDiff context.
 In this regime the constraint equation becomes crucial for understanding the evolution of the inflaton.
-In particular, we have shown that it prevents oscillations of the field during a plausible reheating phase.
-We have then analyzed in depth the quadratic potential scenario, thus introducing the so-called strong TDiff regime that may be achieved in a post-inflationary phase.
+In particular, we have shown that, in our specific configuration, it prevents oscillations of the field after inflation.
+We have then analyzed in depth the subsequent dynamics for the quadratic potential, thus introducing the so-called strong TDiff regime that may be achieved in a post-inflationary phase.
 This regime could bring along the appearance of non-trivial events, such as brick-wall and bifurcation points.
+However, it should be emphasized that physical viability of the post-inflationary stage should require not only the existence of a graceful exit from inflation, but also a viable mechanism that transfers the inflaton energy to radiation or to other sectors, and the recovery of the standard hot Big Bang cosmology after the end of inflation.
+In the present work we have shown that a graceful exit is possible in this framework, but we leave the study of preheating and/or reheating for future works.

 Moreover, we have conducted a detailed numerical analysis for the ODEs system with a quadratic potential in one specific case, namely the one compatible with slow-roll and with $\alpha>1/2$.
 The TDiff constraint prevents indeed the oscillations of the field and we obtain novel phenomenology.
 In light of these results, we have observed that at early times the cosmological expansion rate $H$ dominates over the TDiff contribution $H_Y$ in the friction term.
 As times goes, however, $H$ decreases and $H_Y$ grows; so, the strong TDiff regime is eventually achieved.
 We have investigated in detail the asymptotic behavior of the model.
 The results show that, independently of the TDiff parameter, inflation still has a graceful exit.
 The post-inflationary phase is certainly dominated by TDiff features.
 In addition, we have also observed a matter behavior at late times for the inflaton field regardless the value of $\alpha>1/2$.